Sacred Site Healing

 THIS is what it will take to heal my jaw??
 Seriously??!!
 I couldn’t even begin to imagine how I was going to pull this off.
 But I’ve learned to take one step at a time, I’m always Guided.
 How is not my business.

-The alternative was having my jaw cut open to abrade the remaining bone with sandpaper, in the hopes that a new course of antibiotics might take better hold.
+The dentists had given up, their next solution was cutting my jaw open to abrade the remaining bone with sandpaper, in the hopes that a new course of antibiotics might take better hold.

 I booked a flight to Mexico City